chrisidakwo/Intro-to-Python/Week 5 - Classes & Objects/readme.md

 - using_property_decorators.py
 - working_with_classes.py

-Please ensure the folder has an __init__.py file.
+Please ensure the folder has an "__ init __.py" file.
 So that Python can mark the folder as one a module root.

 Doing this will help you sort out the issues with relative import.